Bowel Cancer Testing

 Colonoscopy is the best way of detecting and the only means of removing polyps from the bowel.
 If polyps are left untreated, a significant percentage of these will eventually develop into bowel cancer.

-Polyps may not have symptoms and usually are discovered by inspection at the time of colonoscopy, so early identification of polyps is the best method of bowel cancer screening.
+Polyps may not have symptoms and usually are discovered by inspection at the time of colonoscopy, so early identification of polyps is the best method of screening and treatment.

-Getting yourself checked and tested is the best way to prevent or diagnose bowel cancer.
+Getting yourself checked and tested is the best method of prevention and treatment.
 Bowel screening tests are available at Direct Endoscopy.
 You can schedule a consultation or book a colonoscopy by calling at 03 9781 5959.

 - What to Eat and What to Avoid to Reduce Your Risk of Bowel Cancer - November 7, 2019